 With notes like that, it won't surprise you to hear that this makes one of the best men's colognes as much as it does the best Chanel perfumes.
 It sits within the Les Eaux de Chanel range, all of which are eau de toilette strength, and this certainly has an easy-breezy appeal for those who prefer their scents on the airier side.
 I would say the 125ml bottle lasts for ages, but that really depends whether your other half pinches it every single day as mine does.

-With that said, this is still a sexy little number, with exotic flowers jasmine and ylang-ylang, heady patchouli, and sweet, creamy tonka.
-Much like the best vanilla perfume, there's a rich, sensuality here, which is nicely balanced out by zippy top notes.
+Naturally, a scent this sensual lends itself to romantic evenings, but it also works nicely on a solo outing to the cinema, just for you.
+Unlike many perfumes aiming for nighttime wear, this isn't stop-you-in-your tracks strong.
+The tonka adds a comforting richness much like the best vanilla perfume but is nicely balanced out by zippy top notes.
 Wear this after dark and you'll give off a quiet elegance, wear it during the day and prepare to get noticed—the choice is yours.

 5. Chanel Gabrielle

 Gabrielle may be the fifth best Chanel perfume in this rundown, but it's straight in at number one for visual appeal.
 Would you look at that gorgeous bottle?
 In an ultra-fine lamé toned glass with a very cool, contemporary design, you would never shove this to the back of the drawer (then remember about and have to panic-Google do perfumes expire a year later).